xrrocha/word-scrambler/README.md

   // ... shuffling stuff...
   // Ensure shuffling took place!
   } while(IntStream.range(start, end)
       .allMatch(i ->
         result[i] == text.charAt(i)
   }));
 ```

-The multi-line `do/while` bit above might look a bit weird to some, but bear
+The multi-line `while` condition might look a bit unusual to some, but bear
-in mind the lambda condition is actually a boolean _expression_, not a
+in mind the lambda inside is actually a boolean _expression_, not a
 statement!

-The predicate passed to the `allMatch` method requires that, for all indices
+The predicate passed to the `allMatch` functional method requires that, for
-in the range, the corresponding character in the result array coincides with
+all indices in the range, the corresponding character in the result array
-the corresponding character in the input string.
+coincides with the corresponding character in the input string.

 Whenever all characters in the inner letter region are the same in the
 shuffled array and in the input string we have a false scrambling, and we must